Skip to content

 • Style all elements of a kind in specification

-• Specific for an element in model
+• Specific for an element in model or deployment

 • Override styles in view (more on this in next section)